 “I had no idea it was like a whole worldview change; I think so differently now; my spirit was awakened from the experience,” Deidre says.

 It was like a whole worldview change.
 I think so differently now.
 My spirit was awakened from the experience.
-I feel like I can be a different person.
+I feel like I came back a different person.

 IWCL is a part of the Circle of Abundance and a participatory learning experience for Indigenous women nationwide to learn at Coady through the method of two-eyed seeing.
 The method is centred on Indigenous teachings, storytelling, and self-reflection and uses other outside tools and strategies that align with Indigenous practices.